 After a few days of not checking the account, we logged back in to see if the design entries had slowed.
 We were flabbergasted to discover over 110 submissions!
 We also had a note from 99designs that it was time to move to Round 2, so we rated all of the designs, and chose some favorites.

 They say, “Finalize your design and continue working together.
 Once you’re happy with your design, you can begin discussing your next project together.”

 The Truth: There are two rounds before you choose a winner.
 In those two rounds, you narrow down the options, then give feedback to finalize the design.
 You don’t begin discussing a new project with a designer until after you’ve finished the contest and signed the appropriate paperwork to gain ownership of the design.

-In Round Two, we were given the opportunity to suggest refinements of the top entries.
-We narrowed it down originally to 25 options, then gave feedback on nine of them.
+In Round 2, we were given the opportunity to suggest refinements of the top entries.
+We narrowed it down originally to 25 options, then gave feedback on 9 of them.
 Our comments centered around fonts and color choices, which you can see in the images below.

 The designers were quick to submit their revisions to their original designs.
 We heard back within 24 hours from every single one.
 And they certainly delivered on the comments.

 The new additions made it even more difficult to choose, but we eventually settled on one of the originals from designer ck_graphics: